 In addition, we have observed in the past, and reaffirm here, that the propriety of regulatory settlements is enhanced when the settlement is supported by the OUCC, and that settlements may be approved even where contested by a party.
 S. Ind.
 Gas and Elec.
 Co., Cause No. 42596, 236 P.U.R.4th 153, 2004 Ind.
 PUC LEXIS 262 at *32 (2004); American Suburban Utils., Cause No. 41254 at p.
 4-5 (Ind.
 Util.
 Reg.
 Comm’n, April 14, 1999).

-In this case, the Commission has more than sufficient evidence from which to judge the reasonableness of the terms of the 2018 Settlement Agreement.
-Settling Parties filed testimony supporting the 2018 Settlement Agreement.
-In addition, the CAC filed testimony clearly explaining their objection to the 2018 Settlement Agreement, in response to which the Settling Parties filed rebuttal evidence.
+In this case, the Commission has more than sufficient evidence from which to judge the reasonableness of the terms of the 2018 Settlement Agreement and whether additional protections for ratepayers are needed.
+The Settling Parties filed testimony supporting the 2018 Settlement Agreement.
+The CAC filed testimony clearly explaining their objection to the 2018 Settlement Agreement insofar as additional protections are needed (or that the entire Certificate for Edwardsport requires modification or revocation), in response to which the Settling Parties filed rebuttal evidence.
 The Commission has carefully analyzed the evidence presented in this docket and the proposed 2018 Settlement Agreement to evaluate whether the proposed outcome is reasonable, just, and properly balances the interests of Duke Energy Indiana, its customers, and the overall public interest.
+The Commission has also considered whether additional ratepayer protections are required on top of what was agreed to in the 2018 Settlement Agreement.

 The Settlement Agreement.
-Before we address the overall reasonableness of the 2018 Settlement Agreement, we find it is important to address the CAC’s key arguments in opposition to the 2018 Settlement Agreement.
-It should be noted that CAC witness Schlissel conceded that the 2018 Settlement Agreement is a step in the right direction.
+Before we evaluate the overall reasonableness of the 2018 Settlement Agreement and whether additional protections are needed, we find it is important to address the CAC’s key arguments in response to the 2018 Settlement Agreement.
+It should be noted that CAC witness Schlissel conceded that the 2018 Settlement Agreement is a step in the right direction, but encouraged the Commission to take action to protect ratepayers where the Settlement Agreement falls short.